Recursion, Backtracking and Dynamic Programming in Java

 - Basic Java

-This course is about the fundamental concepts of algorithmic problems, focusing on backtracking and dynamic programming.
-As far as I am concerned these techniques are very important nowadays, algorithms can be used (and have several applications) in several fields from software engineering to investment banking or R& D.
+This course is about the fundamental concepts of algorithmic problems focusing on recursion, backtracking, dynamic programming and divide and conquer approaches.
+As far as I am concerned, these techniques are very important nowadays, algorithms can be used (and have several applications) in several fields from software engineering to investment banking or R&D.

 what are recursion and recursive methods